 Here, then, are three lessons about friendship that Aristotle can still teach us.

-Friendship is reciprocal and recognised
+Friendship is reciprocal and recognized

-The first lesson comes from Aristotle’s definition of friendship: reciprocal, recognised goodwill.
+The first lesson comes from Aristotle’s definition of friendship: reciprocal, recognized goodwill.
 In contrast to parenthood or siblinghood, friendship exists only if it is acknowledged by both parties.
-It is not enough to wish someone well; they have to wish you well in return, and you must both recognise this mutual goodwill.
+It is not enough to wish someone well; they have to wish you well in return, and you must both recognize this mutual goodwill.
 As Aristotle puts it: “To be friends … [the parties] must feel goodwill for each other, that is, wish each other’s good, and be aware of each other’s goodwill.”

 Aristotle illustrates this point with an early example of a parasocial relationship – a one-sided kind of relationship in which someone develops friendly feelings for, and even feels that they know, a public figure they have never met.
 Aristotle offers this example: A fan may wish an athlete well and feel emotionally invested in his success.
-But because the athlete does not reciprocate or recognise this goodwill, they are not friends.
+But because the athlete does not reciprocate or recognize this goodwill, they are not friends.

 This is as true today as it was in Aristotle’s time.
 Consider that you cannot even be Facebook friends with someone unless they accept your friend request.
 By contrast, you can be someone’s social media follower without their acknowledgment.